webpack-contrib/style-loader/README.md

 ### Source maps

-The loader automatically inject source maps when previous loader emit them.
+The loader automatically injects source maps when the previous loader emits them.

 Therefore, to generate source maps, set the `sourceMap` option to `true` for the previous loader.

 **webpack.config.js**